wp-plugins/wp-theater/readme.txt

 = Can I build a listing from multiple video IDs, e.g. [youtube theater]id1,id2,id3[/youtube]? = Not for now, we suggest using playlists or channels for this task.
 Benifits of both are the ability to add another user's video as well as adding and reordering them directly from YouTube or Vimeo.

+= The autoscrolling is going behind my fixed header.
+How can I fix this = This is a stretch of this plugins scope but there is a possible fix.
+We followed TwentyFourteens method of the body needing to have a "masthead-fixed" class and the main header must have an id of "masthead".
+That's the best we can do.

 = What settings can be changed? =
 Outside of the shortcode's parameters there are settings for you to disable the loaded assets as well setting cache expirations.

 * *Use Default CSS* - You can choose to disable the built in CSS file so that you can write your own.
 * *Use Default Genericons* - You can choose to disable the Genericons fallback CSS file.
 You should only disable the Genericons if you've also disabled the CSS file as the characters/icons are currently hardcoded.
 WP Theater's genericons will not load if genericons are already enqueued.
 * *Use Default JS* - You can choose to disable the built in JS file so that you can write your own.
-* *Cache Expiration* - Feeds are cached using the Transient API and this setting will set the expiration.
-A value of 0 (zero) will bypass caching.
+* *Cache Expiration* - Feeds are cached using the Transient API and this will set the expiration.
+A value of 0 (zero) will bypass ALL caching.

 == Developer FAQ ==